-We use two data sets, a new one which we collected locally by ourselves which we call the PU data set, and another data set which we obtained from the authors of a published paper [2], which we call the GCU data set.
+We use two data sets, a new one which we collected locally by ourselves which we call the PU data set, and another data set which we obtained from the authors of a published paper (Kayacık et al., 2014), which we call the GCU data set.

 The PU data set is collected from 4 graduate students in Princeton University in 2014 based on the smartphone, Google Nexus 5 with Android 4.4.
-It contains sensor data from the accelerometer, orientation sensor and magnetometer with a sampling rate of $5\,\mathrm{Hz}$ .
-The duration of the data collected is approximately $5\,\mathrm{days}$ for each user.
+It contains sensor data from the accelerometer, orientation sensor and magnetometer with a sampling rate of 5 Hz.
+The duration of the data collected is approximately 5 days for each user.
+Each sensor measurement consists of three values, so we construct a vector from these nine values.

-Our pseudo code for implicit data collection in Android smartphones is given in Listing 1.
-Our application contains two parts.
-The first part is an Activity, which is a user interface on the screen.
-The second part is a Service, which is running in the background to collect data.
-Each sensor measurement consists of three values, so we construct a vector from these nine values from three sensors.
 We use different sampling rates as a factor in our experiments, to construct data points.

-We use the second data set, called the GCU dataset version 2 [2], for comparison.
+We use the second data set, called the GCU dataset version 2 (Kayacık et al., 2014), for comparison.
 This is collected from 4 users consisting of staff and students of Glasgow Caledonian University.
 The data was collected in 2014 from Android devices and contains sensor data from wifi networks, cell towers, application use, light and sound levels, acceleration, rotation, magnetic field and device system statistics.
 The duration of the data collected is approximately 3 weeks.
-For better comparison with our PU data set, we only use the data collected from the accelerometer, orientation sensor and magnetometer.
+For better comparison with our PU data set, we only use the data collected from the accelerometer, orientation sensor and magnetometer data.